 |12.||Canon 1D Mark II N||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the 5D has a hotshoe, while the B600 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 5D (unlike the B600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon B600 Manual.
+Further information on the features and operation of the 5D and B600 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon B600 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Nikon B600 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D: